DjangoGirls/tutorial/en/deploy/README.md

 git version 2.xx...
 ```

 Only if the second number of the version, shown as "xx" above, is less than 28, will you need to enter the following command to rename your branch.
 If it is 28 or higher, please continue to "Ignoring files".
-As in "Initializing", this is something we need to do only once per project, as well as only when your version of git is less than 2.28:
+As in "Initializing", this is something we need to do only once per project, as well as only when your version of Git is less than 2.28:

 {% filename %}command-line{% endfilename %}
 ```